gradle/gradle/subprojects/docs/src/docs/release/notes.md

 See the [user guide chapter](userguide/nativeBinaries.html#native_binaries:google_test) and the google-test sample (`samples/native-binaries/google-test`) in the distribution to learn more.
 Expect deeper integration with Google Test (and other native testing tools) in the future.

-### Continuous build (i)

-The new continuous build support allows Gradle to automatically start building in response to file system changes.
-When you run with the `--continuous` command line option, Gradle will not exit at the end of a build.
-Instead, Gradle will wait for something to change.
-When changes are detected, Gradle will re-run the previous build with the same task selection.

-For instance, if you run `gradle --continuous build` in a typical Java project, main and test sources will be built and tests will be run.
-If changes are made to the project's main sources, Gradle will rebuild the main Java sources and re-run the project's tests.
-If changes are made to the project's test sources, Gradle will only rebuild the test Java sources and re-run the project's tests.

-For more information, please see the [new User Guide chapter](userguide/continuous_build.html).

 ### Task group accessible from the Tooling API